-Shelly Beach in KwaZulu Natal is named after the abundance of sea shells that wash up on its beaches.
+Shelly Beach in KwaZulu Natal is popular holiday destination named after the abundance of sea shells that wash up on its beaches.
 There is a tidal pool at the small craft harbour and stretches of beautiful stretches of beach with fantastic rock and surf fishing.
-Located between St Michael’s on Sea and Port Shepstone and only about an hour and half’s drive to Durban, it is close enough for a weekend breakaway for those lucky enough to live in Natal.
+Located between St Michael’s on Sea and Port Shepstone with Great shopping and only about an hour and half’s drive to Durban, it is close enough for a weekend breakaway for those lucky enough to live in Natal.

 Shelly Beach is a popular diving and snorkeling destination with and abundance of aquatic species and varieties of tropical fish, sharks and corals.
 Protea Banks is a unique reef with an incredible topography.
 It has a huge diversity of game fish, sharks, whales and dolphins that make it popular for pleasure trips, fishing and shark diving.

 The well-known “Sonny Evans Small Craft Harbour”, which is walking distance to the nearby “Shelly Shopping Centre”, offers fishing charters, whale watching and boat rides throughout the year.

 What to do in Shelly Beach in KwaZulu Natal.